Accepting new couples · Limited openings · Online across California

 How we’ll work together

-In our sessions, my job isn’t to take sides or decide who’s right — it’s to help you both feel understood.
-Being trauma-informed means I pay attention to how past experiences, culture, privilege, and power shape the way you relate today.
-Being trauma-focused means we’ll also work with those experiences directly—helping safety return to your body and your relationship.
+In our sessions, my role isn’t to referee or decide who’s right, but to actively support the health of the relationship.
+I work relationally—helping both of you feel understood while also naming patterns that create harm or distance.
+Being trauma-informed means I pay close attention to how past experiences, culture, privilege, and power shape the way you relate today.
+Being trauma-focused means we’ll also work with those experiences directly, helping safety return to your body and your relationship.

 When what’s been invisible becomes visible, healing begins.
-Your relationship starts to move toward safety, honesty, and deeper connection — the kind that grows from fairness, not sameness.
+Your relationship starts to move toward safety, honesty, and deeper connection—the kind that grows when both people are willing to look honestly at their own role and take responsibility for the ways they’ve impacted the relationship.

 Therapy with me is…